Plantar Fasciitis Runner

 2. New Balance 1080V8 Running Shoes

 New Balance is a popular brand that has been in the industry since the early 1900s.
 Even though they currently produce all kinds of athletic products, manufacturing running shoes is their main business.
-With these particular shoes, the brand infused state-of-the-art technology to ensure their shoes provide comfort and stability.

 Product highlights